KuraPriyanka/Eamcet-Calculator/README.md

 Checking your online responses sheet and calculating your exam score can be dauntful.
 So, I did a project to calculate your score automatically by providing your response sheet link to the website.

 - Web scraping is done using BeautifulSoup
-- Django is used as backend
+- Django is used as the backend
 - Plain HTML and CSS is used.

 ## License